-11. ACCESS AND PARKING
+11. TRAFFIC/PARKING/PUBLIC TRANSPORT AND ROADS

+POLICY JUSTIFICATION: TRAFFIC/PARKING/PUBLIC TRANSPORT AND ROADS

-- 11.1 Traffic, parking and public transport options can have a significant impact on the local environment and perception of quality of place.
+Traffic, parking and public transport options can have a significant impact on the local environment and perception of quality of place.
 The effective design and management of our parish will improve the quality of our local environment.
-Key issues are: - Parking in the residential and public spaces of the parish is inadequate for residents and visitors. - Public transport fails to connect the parish to some of the surrounding areas. - With few shops and services available within the parish, the need for transport is a high priority. - Increased traffic in the parish is of great concern and further development increases the number of vehicles in and through the parish. - The speed of the traffic in and through the parish is a cause for concern. - 11.2 The survey results showed that residents feel strongly about such issues, 42% of residents strongly agree with a further 36% agreeing that there is a parking problem in Stainton and Thornton.
+Key issues are:

+- Parking in the residential and public spaces of the parish is inadequate for residents and visitors. - Public transport fails to connect the parish to some of the surrounding areas. - With few shops and services available within the parish, the need for transport is a high priority. - Increased traffic in the parish is of great concern and further development increases the number of vehicles in and through the parish. - The speed of the traffic in and through the parish is a cause for concern.

+The survey results showed that residents feel strongly about such issues, 42% of residents strongly agree with a further 36% agreeing that there is a parking problem in Stainton and Thornton.
 Due to the limited bus services within the parish there is a high prevalence of car use as the primary mode of transport.
-91% of residents completing the survey report that their car was their main mode of transport. - 11.3 It is the aim of the Neighbourhood Plan to ensure that any future development contributes positively to ensure that such issues are not exacerbated further.
-This includes: - To ensure the provision of bus services through the parish for the duration of the plan. - To improve the standard and quality of both Stainton Way and Low Lane and to create some form of traffic control measure to allow safe access and exit to the village. - Ensure that any new development has adequate parking and storage provision.
+91% of residents completing the survey report that their car was their main mode of transport.

+It is the aim of the Neighbourhood Plan to ensure that any future development contributes positively to ensure that such issues are not exacerbated further.
+This includes:

+- To ensure the provision of bus services through the parish for the duration of the plan. - To improve the standard and quality of both Stainton Way and Low Lane and to create some form of traffic control measure to allow safe access and exit to the village. - Ensure that any new development has adequate parking and storage provision.

-POLICY ST6: ACCESS AND PARKING
+Policy ST6: TRAFFIC/PARKING/PUBLIC TRANSPORT AND ROADS

-The Middlesbrough Council's Design Guide and Specification together with advice provided by the National Model Design Code should be used for determining the design of highways and accesses to new developments, and car parking provision.
-Consideration should be given to the rural nature of Stainton and Thornton and measures should be actively pursued to ensure car parking does not visually dominate developments nor actively promote car use.
+- 1. Whilst the Tees Valley Highway Design Guide should be used as a starting point for discussions regarding the level of car parking specific consideration must be given to the rural nature of Stainton and Thornton.
+Car parking should not dominate developments nor actively promote car use but likewise developments should ensure that car parking can be managed within the site boundary.
+Areas of the parishes such as Strait Lane are historic and suffer from existing issues with on-street parking, often due to the lack of off-street parking for existing properties.
+Such on-street parking hinders through traffic and obstructs public transport services to the detriment of service reliability and journey time.
+Development proposals should ensure that parking is not displaced exacerbating such issues and that adequate provision is made for all needs including visitors/casual callers. - 2.
+Where a garage is included in the design of the house, the garage must be built to a minimum size to ensure a modern medium sized car can adequately fit.
+A single garage should have minimum internal dimensions of 6m x 3m and a double garage minimum dimension of 6m x 5.5m. - 3.
+Managed areas of on-street parking, where appropriate, should be incorporated into development proposals and be supported with build outs/carriageway narrowing using soft landscaping to reduce their visual impact on the streetscene." - 4.
+Road improvements deemed necessary to meet the above objectives should come in the form of a 106 agreement for any new development within the parish.

-All new developments should, where possible and appropriate, be served by sustainable transport links, including bus routes, cycle routes, and footpaths.
+All new residential and commercial development should be served by sustainable transport links, this should include bus routes, cycle routes, footpaths and transport provision subsidies.